mhahsler/dbscan/README.md

 The dbscan package is licensed under the [GNU General Public License (GPL) Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-The **OPTICSXi** R implementation was directly ported from the ELKI framework’s Java implementation (GNU AGPLv3), with explicit permission granted by the original author, Erich Schubert.
+The **OPTICSXi** R implementation was directly ported from the ELKI framework’s Java implementation (GNU AGPLv3), with permission by the original author, Erich Schubert.

 ## Changes